elilee476/elilee476.github.io/_posts/2024-12-XX-Loper-Bright-Event-Study.md

 I actually don't really know exactly what *Loper Bright* said (you can think of this post as an apology for my indifference to these kinds of minutia).
 It's generally perceived as having overruled a legal doctrine called *Chevron* deference which required courts to defer to agencies' interpretations of statutes as long as the statute was ambigious and the interpretation is reasonable. *Loper Bright*--as far as I can tell--got rid of this system and created a new doctrine that requires courts to impose their own interpretations of statutes when reviewing administrative agency actions.

-In other words, what *Loper Bright* does is alter the formal process by which courts justify their decisions about whether and how to supervise the administrative state.
-If you're tempted by the thought that such decisions are mere epiphenomena, i.e. that they are reflections of other forces and have little or no causal weight of their own, then you wouldn't think that changing the formal processes by which courts arrive at these decisions would matter very much.
+At the very least, we can say that what *Loper Bright* does is alter the formal process by which courts justify their decisions about whether and how to supervise the administrative state.
+If you're tempted by the thought that such formal processes are mere epiphenomena, i.e. that they are the results of other forces and have little or no causal weight of their own, then you wouldn't think that changing the formal processes by which courts arrive at their decisions would matter very much.
 That's precisely the hypothesis I intend to test.

 ## My method